 The Shanghai composite has dropped in the last few months.
 It remains 18% lower than its pre-war level.
 The Eurostoxx 50 fell after the results of the European elections and the dissolution of the French National Assembly.
-As such, US stocks are now higher than the Eurostoxx.

 Nasdaq Composite, S&P 500, Shanghai Composite and Eurostoxx 50 indices - Jan.
 2022 = 100